 Our lawyers have significant experience and expertise litigating transnational disputes in trial and appellate courts in the United States.
 They have represented individuals and corporations in U.S. litigation based on conduct occurring overseas, as well as sovereign states involved in court proceedings in the United States.
-Our lawyers have a deep knowledge of the various legal and factual issues that may arise in such litigation, including issues of subject-matter and personal jurisdiction as well as the reach of U.S. laws, issues related to the enforcement of foreign judgment and arbitral awards, and discovery proceedings in the United States and overseas (under U.S. law and international treaties).
-In addition, several Holwell Shuster & Goldberg attorneys have civil-law and common-law degrees, and our attorneys are fluent in or have working knowledge of at least a dozen languages, including French, Spanish, Russian, German, Italian, Hebrew, and Hindi.
+Our lawyers have a deep knowledge of the various legal and factual issues that may arise in such litigation, including issues of subject matter and personal jurisdiction as well as the reach of U.S. laws, issues related to the enforcement of foreign judgment and arbitral awards, and discovery proceedings in the United States and overseas (under U.S. law and international treaties).
+In addition, several HSG attorneys have civil law and common law degrees, and our attorneys are fluent in or have a working knowledge of at least a dozen languages, including French, Spanish, Russian, German, Italian, Hebrew, and Hindi.

 - Çukurova Holding, a Turkish industrial and commercial conglomerate, in post-judgment and appellate proceedings relating to the enforcement of a $932 million arbitral award against Çukurova.
-In its first decision applying new U.S. Supreme Court precedent on personal jurisdiction, the Second Circuit reversed the trial court’s confirmation of the award and vacated an injunction against our client.
+In its first decision applying a new U.S. Supreme Court precedent on personal jurisdiction, the Second Circuit reversed the trial court’s confirmation of the award and vacated an injunction against our client.

-- XPO Logistics, Inc. in litigation against Elliott Management under 28 U.S.C. §1782, in which both parties are seeking U.S.-style discovery in aid of litigation pending in the Paris Commercial Court in France over a $3.53 billion acquisition by XPO of Norbert Dentressangle, S.A.
+- XPO Logistics, Inc. in litigation against Elliott Management under 28 U.S.C. §1782, in which both parties sought U.S.-style discovery in aid of litigation pending in the Paris Commercial Court in France over a $3.53 billion acquisition by XPO of Norbert Dentressangle, S.A.

 - An amicusin the Second Circuit in support of a historic trial judgment in favor of Chevron in a RICO and fraud action, arising out of litigation against Chevron in Ecuador, in the Southern District of New York.